 The aircraft departed Esenboga International Airport at 8:10 p.m. local time on Tuesday.
 At 8:33 p.m., the plane informed air traffic control of an emergency caused by an electrical fault and requested an emergency landing.
 Air traffic control redirected the aircraft back toward Esenboga Airport and initiated emergency measures, but the jet disappeared from radar at 8:36 p.m. while descending for the emergency landing.

-Security camera footage aired on local television showed the night sky over Haymana lighting up with what appeared to be an explosion.
+Security camera footage aired on local television showed the night sky over Haymana lighting up, as if an explosion had occurred.
 Turkish search and rescue teams located the wreckage near Kesikkavak village.
 There were no survivors among the eight people on board.

 The delegation had been returning from high-level defense talks in the Turkish capital.
 Among those killed were General Al-Fitouri Ghraibil and Brigadier General Mahmoud Al-Qatawi.
 The Malta-registered aircraft carried five officers and three crew members.